 Which brings me to my current locale, sunny, tropical, snow free Australia, where a winter’s day is 19°C/66°F. My homegrown garden has some different berries and fruits from where I grew up.
 This summer I had my first banana crop ripen.
 It’s not really a crop, but I had 40 ripe bananas that I had to get creative and experiment with my recipe ideas.

 Bananas aren’t native to Russia, the banana berry combination works in other meals, so why not try it in a Easy Banana Berry Kissel Recipe?
 Well guess what, it worked, and I can’t believe I didn’t try this before.
 Obviously you could make this recipe without the bananas in a more traditional berry kissel recipe, but why would you want to?
 Bon Appetit! Приятного аппетита!

-Banana Berry Kissel Recipe made from frozen fruits (кисель)
+Banana Berry Kissel (кисель)